-While we’re talking about one of my favorite subjects, I thought I’d share with you my top ten favorite things to do with coffee!
-We’ve already covered one with this syrup, so there are nine more to go.
+While we’re talking about one of my favorite subjects, I thought I’d share with you my top 10 favorite things to do with coffee!
+We’ve already covered one with this simple syrup, so there are nine more to go.

 Start your day with a little boost!